 How wrong I was.

 People are doing amazing and creative things in Abbotsford.
 Some are millennials relocating here from the city or coming back to their childhood homes, but there’s no age limit to creativity.
 Just a realization about opportunity coupled with a vibrancy (major baby boom in effect) of place.
-The result is cool boutiques, nummy bakeries, flower festivals, and restaurants and cafés serving up farm to table goodness from farms that are less than 10 Mile Diet-distance away.
+The result is cool boutiques, nummy bakeries, hidden gems, flower festivals, and restaurants and cafés serving up farm to table goodness from farms that are less than 10 Mile Diet-distance away.
 This growing ‘city in the country‘ maintains strong ties to its rural and agrarian past, and sits about an hour east of Vancouver in the Fraser Valley.
 Let’s take a trip down the road to sample the delights of Abbotsford, BC.

 - 1 Things to Do in Abbotsford